gabriellimad/Tic-Tac-Toe_Jabil_Test/Tic-Tac-Toe_PORTAL/README.md

 ## Development server

+The API base URL is defined in the environment.ts file.
+By default, it is set to http://localhost:5050/api

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding